elm/file/README.md

       img [ src url ] []
 ```

-If you want a drag-and-drop way to upload files, you can use `File.decoder` to handle drag events however makes sense for your particular scenario.
+If you want to drag-and-drop files into the browser, you can use `File.decoder` to handle drag events however makes sense for your particular scenario.